 What do Osteopaths Treat | Ben Cohen Osteopathy

-During your initial consultation, your Osteopath will compile a full case history of your symptoms including a medical history, family history, any medications you're taking, and may also ask for information about your lifestyle and diet.
+Prior to your Initial consultation, your Osteopath will compile a full case history of your symptoms including a medical history, family history, any medications you're taking, and may also ask for information about your lifestyle and diet.
+All of this information will be read through and analysed prior to you attending your first appointment.
+This means that the bulk of your appointment can be used for assessment, diagnosis and treatment.

 The Osteopath will assess your posture and may begin by getting you to perform active and passive ranges of movements to assess for restrictions at the problem area as well as surrounding areas that may be contributing.
 The Osteopath may also need to carry out Orthopaedic tests or further testing (cranial, neurological, cardiovascular, respiratory and abdominal) to come to a working diagnosis.
 Once your Osteopath has come to a diagnosis and has got to the root of what is causing your pain, they will devise a treatment plan.
 This treatment will also begin within your first appointment.
 Following this, your Osteopath will give a full explanation of his/her findings and discuss with you a treatment plan.
-If appropriate, the remainder of your session will involve treatment.
 Should further tests be required, your Osteopath will request these via your GP.
+You can see a more in depth breakdown of what is included in an Initial Consultation & Treatment below.

 Due to the physical nature of the treatment, it is not unusual to sometimes feel sore in the first 24-48 hours after treatment.
 Your Osteopath will explain any likely reactions that you could expect.
 If you have any concerns it is important to contact your Osteopath and ask their advice.
 It will likely require more than one visit before your problem is resolved.
 Your Osteopath will review the progress at each subsequent visit and seek your consent to any changes to your treatment plan.